 - Pay tax on income earned in Norway

 It is possible to be tax resident in more than one country and thereby applicable to pay tax to both countries on the same income/wealth.
-To avoid double taxation, The Act of Tax and tax treaties may entitle you to claim deductions for paid tax.
+To avoid double taxation, The Tax Act and tax treaties may entitle you to claim deductions for paid tax.
 The deduction must be claimed in your tax return and is done by filling in forms issued by the tax administrations, for example sheets RF 1147 and RF 1150.

 Reporting obligations for the employer

-Foreign enterprises with activity in Norway, must report the employees’ salary on monthly basis.
+Foreign enterprises with activity in Norway, must report the employees’ salary on a monthly basis.
 Please keep in mind that this obligation also applies to personnel who are non- taxable to Norway.

 Norwegian tax rates

 The tax percentage in Norway depends on the income.
 Income tax for 2018 is 23 % of net wages, but if the income exceeds gross NOK 169,000 per year or gross NOK 14,083 per month, a progressive bracket tax is levied.
 Your tax rate depends on which bracket your income is within.

 Check out the bracket tax for 2018: Tax rates Norway – 2018